 The daunting task that was looming over me that I would have to home-school my children is no longer there.
 I’m looking forward to more.
 And when the time comes, when Lilly needs guidance or help, I’m pretty confident I can learn a thing or two from her.
 I don’t just mean from her ability.
 I’ve learned so much, academically from my kids over the years than I ever did whilst I was at school.

-My local BBC radio station contacted me to discuss my thoughts on home schooling and why I enjoyed it.
-Hopefully, the many listeners who would have heard my brief stint on the radio will also embrace their childs home schooling, like I do.
-You can here my full interview below.
+My local BBC radio station contacted me to discuss my thoughts on homeschooling and why I enjoyed it.
+Hopefully, the many listeners who would have heard my brief stint on the radio will also embrace their child’s homeschooling, as I do.
+You can hear my full interview below.

 Embrace your childs education